 835 Locust Avenue, Long Beach, CA 90813

-Anyone who has lived in Long Beach for a long time knows that Downtown was not always the buzzing and hip place that it is now.
-The area has gone through a major transition over the years but it still maintains its historic charm.
-The Temple Lofts are a great example of the historic architecture that helps make Downtown Long Beach so special.
+Downtown Long Beach was not always the hip, buzzing place it is now.
+Over the years, the area began a major transition that continues to this day.
+However, it still manages to maintain its historic charm.
+The Temple Lofts are a great example of historic architecture and why Downtown Long Beach is so special.

 History of the Temple Lofts

-Today the Temple Lofts are a stunning combination of old and new, and a testament to the power of reimagining something that was once seen as old and undesirable into one of the coolest places for urban living in all of Long Beach.
+Today, the Temple Lofts are a stunning combination of old and new – a testament to the power of reimagining old buildings.

-The lobby of the building is fully restored with a vintage feel that’s a nod to the original design.
-There are two new towers that are connected by a common area that has amenities like barbeques, a gym, a large spa, and more.
+The lobby of the building is fully restored with a vintage feel in a nod to the original design.
+Two new towers are connected by a common area with amenities like barbeques, a gym, a large spa, and more.

-Units range from 1,000 to 2,970 square feet, and there are both single level and dual level units.
-Many of the units combine an urban loft feel with the privacy of a single family home that isn’t very common in condo living.
-The lofts feature updated kitchens, spacious bathrooms, interior laundry areas, dramatic windows, original exposed brickwork, ductwork, conduits, and sealed concrete floors.
-Residents love the central location that allows them to walk to run errands, or just stroll around the city to check out local restaurants, coffee shops and nightspots.
+Units range from 1,000 to 2,970 square feet, and there are single and dual-level units.
+Many units combine the urban loft feel with the privacy of a single-family home, which is uncommon in condo living.
+The lofts feature updated kitchens, spacious bathrooms, interior laundry areas, and dramatic windows.
+However, they have more unique features like original exposed brickwork, ductwork, conduits, and sealed concrete floors.
+Residents love the central location which allows them to stroll around to local restaurants, coffee shops, and nightspots.

 Get Inspired by the Temple Lofts

 Each unit is a blank canvas for the resident.
-There aren’t really clearly defined rooms in this landmark building, so the opportunity for creativity is practically endless.
-Just walking through the lobby and looking at all of the vintage decor is enough to inspire anyone to create something really special in their Temple Loft home.
+Individual rooms aren’t clearly defined, so the opportunity for creativity is practically endless.
+Just walking through the lobby and admiring the vintage decor is enough to inspire anyone.
+You can create something really special in a Temple Loft home.